thenativeweb/nodeenv/README.md

 });
 ```

-If you specify `undefined` as value, the environment variable is removed if it currently exists.
-You can use this to make sure that an environment variable is not set.

-Once you call `restore`, the previous value of the environment variable is restored.

-### Setting the NODE_ENV variable
+### Settint NODE_ENV

-In case you want to control the `NODE_ENV` environment variable there's a shortcut you may use: In this case you can skip the key and simply provide the value.
+If you only want to set the `NODE_ENV` environment variable you only need to provide the value and the `nodeenv` function will take care of the rest.

 ```javascript
 nodeenv('dev', function (restore) {